Manta-Network/docs/docs/guides/TrustedSetup.md

 3. **Store Your Secret**: Write down your secret seed phrase (in red, see above picture) somewhere safe and do not share it with anyone.
 Without this phrase you will not be able to participate in the ceremony!

 ## Contribution
 Registered participants may contribute at any time while the ceremony is running.
-You will do so with the following command:
+To do so, open a terminal and enter the following command:
 ```sh
 manta-trusted-setup contribute
 ```
-(don't forget to first navigate to the `manta-rs` directory you created when you downloaded the client!)

 When you enter that command you will be prompted to enter the secret phrase you saved from the registration phase (see above):
 ![password prompt](./resources/ts_guide_secret_prompt.png)